Property Prices in the UK

-London real estate has been safe for long-term growth where Brexit caused stagnation and the transactions were down in the last three years where with the brief reprieve from the exit from the EU, the market witnessed a positive growth in last weeks.
-The asking price of houses increased for British homes in the first week of April over a year, where clear signs of recovery and bottoming out could be seen.
+London real estate is considered safe for long-term growth, although Brexit caused stagnation, and the transactions were down in the last three years as the UK prepared to exit from the EU.
+However, the market witnessed positive growth in the last weeks.
+The asking price of houses increased for British homes in the first week of April compared to last year, where clear signs of recovery and bottoming out could be seen.

-Since 2016, the price grew double-digit by 16 percent in Birmingham, and in Manchester and Leicester price growth was 15 percent, mainly, due to increase in the inflow of investment towards regeneration projects, house building, transportation, and infrastructure development, but still, the price is low in caparison to the capital.
+Since 2016, the price grew double-digit by 16 per cent in Birmingham.
+In Manchester and Leicester, price growth was 15 per cent, mainly due to an increase in the inflow of investment towards regeneration projects, house building, transportation, and infrastructure development.
+Nevertheless, the price is low in comparison to the capital.

-In 2018 summer, the Prime minister assured of 300,000 new home constructions that will be available by the middle of the decade as progress has been made in this area through multi-billion funding and planning reforms, but even after the creation of 220,000 new homes in 2017-2018.
+In 2018 summer, the Prime minister assured of 300,000 new home constructions that will be available by the middle of the decade as progress has been made in this area through multi-billion funding and planning reforms.
+Still, the progress remains slow even after the construction of 220,000 new homes in 2017-2018.

-Further, overseas investment in UK properties continues to grow where the investors from UAE and South Asia see such properties more attractive, in terms of, growth and rental earning.
-The shift of investors to regions Dublin, Paris, Portugal, Spain and other territories in the last few years was, mainly, due to the Brexit uncertainty.
+Further, overseas investment in UK properties continues to grow where the investors from UAE and South Asia see such properties as more attractive in terms of growth and rental earnings.
+The shift of investors to regions like Dublin, Paris, Portugal, Spain and other territories in the last few years was mainly due to the Brexit uncertainty.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).